kapobajza/quantum-expo-template/README.md

 Before running the app, there are some recommendations which you could follow to ensure a smooth development experience:

 - Use a pinned Node version. `v23.11.0` is the one I would recommend.
 Using [Node Version Manager](https://github.com/nvm-sh/nvm) is highly recommended.
 If you'd like to do so, then install `nvm`.
 After that add a `.nvmrc` file to the root directory with the Node version you would like to use.
-Recommend other team members to install `nvm` also and run `nvm use` to switch to the correct Node version. **NOTE**: `nvmrc` is also being used in the CI, so if you don't add a `.nvmrc` file, update the [code_checks.yml](.github/workflows/code_checks.yaml) file to update the Node version.
+Recommend other team members to install `nvm` also and run `nvm use` to switch to the correct Node version. **NOTE**: `nvmrc` is also being used in the CI, so if you don't add a `.nvmrc` file, update the [code_checks.yml](.github/workflows/code_checks.yaml) file to and set your desired Node version.
 Otherwise, the CI will fail.
 - pnpm v10.12.4 - you can run `corepack enable` and it will be installed automatically.
 - For some reason the `.prettierrc.js` file is missing after the app is installed.
 So you will have to add it manually.
 Add a `.prettierrc.js` file to the root of the repo, with the following content: